Tech companies offer donations and digital tools to aid California wildfire response

 Tech companies — including Airbnb, Google, Facebook and Microsoft — are devoting resources and providing digital tools to assist first responders and people affected by the ongoing wildfires in California, which are now the deadliest on record.

-Airbnb announced Monday that they will be working to accommodate relief workers and displaced victims, free of charge, through their Open Homes Program.
+Airbnb announced Monday that it will be working to accommodate relief workers and displaced victims, free of charge, through its Open Homes Program.
 The program, which started back in 2012 with Hurricane Sandy, facilitates temporary housing options though the site's many hosts.

-“I think in moments like this, the images are so devastating and we can all feel a little helpless and we can all help," Kim Rubey, Airbnb's head of social impact, said.
+“I think in moments like this, the images are so devastating and we can all feel a little helpless and we can all help," said Kim Rubey, Airbnb's head of social impact.

 Thousands have been forced to flee their homes from the wildfires that have consumed more than 208,000 acres of land and killed at least 42 people, according to safety officials.